Arozarena shines, Rays blank Red Sox 5-0 in ALDS opener

 Wander Franco also sparkled in his playoff debut, delivering an early RBI double that sent the speedy Arozarena home from first base to get the defending AL champions off to a quick start.

-Arozarena, a 26-year-old Cuban who’s still a rookie despite setting postseason records with 10 homers and 29 hits in 20 games a year ago, capped another exhilarating performance by stealing home on lefty reliever Josh Taylor to make it 5-0 in the seventh.
+Arozarena, a 26-year-old Cuban who still qualifies as a rookie despite setting postseason records with 10 homers and 29 hits in 20 games a year ago, capped another exhilarating performance by stealing home against lefty reliever Josh Taylor to make it 5-0 in the seventh.

 “I think it just happens.
 You know, I just focus a little bit more,” Arozarena said about his postseason prowess.
 “Luckily, it’s happening in October.
 That means it’s closer to the World Series.”